5,100: Vehicle Use Policy

 When traveling on university business, all employees are required to use vehicle seat belts and to require all passengers to use seat belts.
 This includes all vehicles whether publicly or privately owned, leased or rented.
-Smoking in state-owned vehicles is expressly prohibited.
+Use of tobacco products and electronic cigarettes in state-owned vehicles is expressly prohibited.

 Use of Cell Phones: